-It’s advisable that your shoes and belt be on the same note, and—true—this can be easily accomplished by tone-matching accessories.
-However, if the occasion allows, you can also up your belt game by adding different textures, like woven leather or cotton needlepoint, to the mix.
-What matters is how well they complement each other, not only in color but also in style.
+It’s advisable that your shoes and belt be on the same note, and, true, this can be easily accomplished with tone-matching accessories.
+However, if the occasion allows, you can also up your belt game by adding different textures such as woven leather or cotton needlepoint.
+What matters most is how well they complement each other, not only in color, but also in style.

 What’s the ideal length for shorts?

 It really depends on your body type but, as a general rule, going two to three fingers above the knee creates a neat look.
 Just to be clear, anything below the knee falls off the “shorts” category entirely.
-And while we are at it, we should also mention that socks and shorts are like oil and water.
-If you really need them, be warned: invisible socks or shoe liners are the only acceptable way to go.
+And while we're at it, it should also be mentioned that socks and shorts should be like oil and water.
+If you really need them, invisible socks or shoe liners are the only acceptable way to go.

 Should bags and shoes match?

 No!
-This age-old adage has gone the way of the old wives’ tale.
+This age-old adage has gone the way of the dinosaur.
 Your bag should only match your personality.
-Leave the matchy matchy trend to young ladies and adults with a dress code.
+Leave the strict matching rule to stodgy old men.
 If you wear a suit every day and you’re looking to keep it in the safe zone, a classic black or brown leather briefcase will never go out of style.
-If you are on the casual side, a bright tan leather or navy cotton messenger bag will make a nonchalant statement.
+If you're on the casual side, a bright tan leather or navy cotton messenger bag will make a nonchalant statement.

 Is it ok to go tieless with a buttoned-up-to-top shirt when wearing a suit?

 It’s up to you and your personal style.
 Back in the day, tie bars were worn between the third and fourth buttons of a shirt but nowadays it's more common to wear them between the second and third button.
-That’s—personally—where we prefer to place it.
-Just in case you’re new to the trend, make sure your tie bar also clips your shirt placket and never wear a tie bar that's longer than your tie is wide.
+Just in case you’re new to the trend, make sure your tie bar also clips your shirt placket (the double layers of fabric that hold the buttons and buttonholes) and never wear a tie bar that's longer than your tie is wide.

 How many buttons should I leave open on my shirt?

-This is a matter of personal taste and it varies from shirt to shirt and from country to country.
+This is a matter of personal taste and it varies from shirt to shirt and from place to place (climate is a big determining factor here).
 However, as a rule of thumb, wearing your shirt with the top two buttons unbuttoned will be well accepted almost everywhere.
 Opening more than two buttons is a daring step into challenging territory.
 With the exception of Keith Richards, very few men own the style to sport such cleavage and still look good.

 Cuffs on dress pants?
 What’s the ideal length?